New Home Construction Incentives

 How do I access the New Home Construction program?

 To be eligible for the New Home Construction Program your application must be submitted before or within 30 days of receiving your building permit.
-You can start the process by simply contacting our Efficiency Partner:
+You can start the process by simply contacting one of our Efficiency Partners:

 - Our Efficiency Partner will complete your initial assessment and evaluate your building plans.
 A Certified Energy Advisor will be assigned to you or your builder and will make recommendations to incorporate energy efficiency technologies into your build.